The Missing Cross to Purity

 where, though fools, yet they shall not err in the way, Christ Jesus,

-though they be called fools by all the sons of Adam,
+though they are called fools by all the sons of Adam,

 who are in their own ways and rudiments;